Perimeter 81 integrates with Active Directory/LDAP through the Active Directory/LDAP Connector that you install on your network.

 - Password: The password of that user.

-- No need to feel in any of the other fields.
+- No need to fill in any of the other fields.

 Once you submit the above information, the connector will perform a series of tests: